 The National Park Doughnut helps us to understand the complex relationship between people and planet and how human wellbeing is reliant on the environment and society working in harmony.

 The image above expresses the current state of the National Park in relation to human wellbeing and the environment.
-Each dimension is measured against at least one key indicator and the red wedges show the extent of the shortfall or overshoot in the ideal implementation of our purposes and duty.
+Each dimension is measured against at least one key indicator.
+The red wedges show the extent of the shortfall or overshoot in the ideal implementation of our purposes and duty.
 For some sectors such as climate change, and housing – the shift needed to get back into the Doughnut is huge.
-The aim of Future Bannau is to eliminate all of the red from the Doughnut diagram, and the Missions are in response to the biggest over-shoots.
-As we implement Future Bannau, the Doughnut model will help us understand the Plan’s impact in the real world.
+The aim of Y Bannau is to eliminate all of the red from the Doughnut diagram, and the missions are in response to the biggest over-shoots.
+As we implement Y Bannau, the Doughnut model will help us understand the Plan’s impact in the real world.